lewisbakkero/mde/MDE-Reduction-Literature-Review.md

 **Source:** [Optimal Experimental Design for Staggered Rollouts](https://arxiv.org/abs/1911.03764)

 **Core Idea:** Roll out treatment to units at different times, using timing variation for identification.
+Uses an 'S-shape' rollout where most of the time is spent at equal allocation (this is common practice today).

+The theory behind is an extension of diff in diff for staggered deployments (two-way fixed effects) using generalised least squares.

 **MDE Equation Modification:**
 With $K$ rollout waves and optimal timing: